xankmoney/whitepaper/xank-white-paper_en.md

 <div align="center"><strong>Figure 8</strong>: Xank Money Supply for 100 years</div>

 We have not set a maximum coin supply and the amount of Xank emitted in a year depends on the GDP and TPS of that respective year.
-The emission volume, per year, is reduced by $$(GDP_n + TPS_n)$$ times every $$2_n$$ years.
+The emission volume, per year, is reduced by $(GDP_n + TPS_n)$ times every $2_n$ years.

-E.g.: Considering current GDP and average TPS of 10, In the 4th logarithmic cycle(Year 8 -Year 15) 111.2M Xank is released,  in the 5th cycle(Year 16 - Year 31) 55.6M Xank and next cycle $$(GDP_n + TPS_n)$$ each, and so on.
-In this distribution formula, it is self-evident that the summation of coins in the $$2_n$$ period is always equal to the average value of $$(GDP_n + TPS_n)$$ over the period.
+E.g.: Considering current GDP and average TPS of 10, In the 4th logarithmic cycle(Year 8 -Year 15) 111.2M Xank is released,  in the 5th cycle(Year 16 - Year 31) 55.6M Xank and next cycle $(GDP_n + TPS_n)$ each, and so on.
+In this distribution formula, it is self-evident that the summation of coins in the $2_n$ period is always equal to the average value of $(GDP_n + TPS_n)$ over the period.
 So the coin issue rate converges to zero, but the sum of them diverges infinitely.

 ## **Xank Protocol Characteristics Comparison**